Apple IIGS: Rumors and canceled developments

+The "Mark Twain" prototype (named for Twain's quote "The reports of my death are greatly exaggerated") was expected to have the "ROM 04" revision (although prototypes that have been discovered do not contain any new ROM code) and included an 8 MHz 65C816, built-in SuperDrive, 2 MB of RAM, and a hard drive.

 In August 1988, inCider magazine reported Apple was working on a new Apple IIGS.
 It was stated it had a faster CPU, improved graphics (double the vertical resolution, 256 colors per scanline and 4,096 colors per screen), 768 KB of RAM, 256 KB of ROM, 128 KB of sound DOC-RAM and a built-in SCSI port.
 No new machine would appear that year.

 In 1989 Compute! reported on speculation that Apple would announce at the May AppleFest a "IIGS Plus" with a processor two to three times faster, 768 KB to 1 MB RAM, and a SCSI port.
 The speculation was partially based on Apple CEO John Sculley stating that the IIGS would receive a new CPU in 1989.
 No new computer appeared, but in August, the IIGS started shipping with 1 MB RAM in the base configuration.

 VTech, makers of the 8-bit Apple II-compatible Laser 128, announced plans for a IIGS-compatible computer in 1988 for under $600.
 They demonstrated a prototype in 1989, but the computer was never released.

 Cirtech produced a working prototype of a black-and-white Macintosh hardware emulation plug-in card for the IIGS dubbed "Duet".
 Using a 68020 processor, custom ROM and up to 8 MB RAM, Cirtech claimed it outperformed the Macintosh IIcx.
 The project was ultimately canceled due to the projected high cost of the board.